Best Solar Companies in North Carolina

 Is my HOA allowed to restrict solar panels?

-Homeowners associations are generally not allowed to restrict solar panel installations, according to North Carolina law.
-There are a few exceptions.
+Homeowners associations are generally not allowed to restrict solar panel installations under North Carolina law, though they may impose reasonable restrictions on placement or appearance.

 Not sure how to choose?